cavidibra48/Test_Examer/README.md

 4.Double-click Test_Examer.exe to run.

     Note: Since the binary is not digitally signed, Windows SmartScreen may show a warning.
 Click "More info" -> "Run anyway".

+## ⚖️ License

+This project is licensed under the **GNU GPLv3** License.

+- You are free to run, study, share, and modify the software.
+- If you modify the core logic and redistribute it, you **must** keep it under the same license (Copyleft).
+- See the [LICENSE](LICENSE) file for the full text.